robbiemwoolf/restaurant-reservation/README.md

-# Periodic Tables: Restaurant Reservation System
+# Restaurant Reservation System

 A reservation system meant to be used by restaurant personnel.
-Feel free to use this application to keep track, create, update and remove reservations, tables, and statuses.
+Feel free to use this application to manage, create, update and remove reservations, tables, and statuses.

 ## Demo

-You can view the app here: 'https://reservation-client-rw.herokuapp.com/dashboard'
+You can view the app here: ```https://restaurant-reservatoin-rw-client.onrender.com/dashboard```

 ## Installation